knetikmedia/knetikcloud-csharp-net20-client/docs/FulfillmentApi.md

 <a name="updatefulfillmenttype"></a>
 # **UpdateFulfillmentType**
-> void UpdateFulfillmentType (int? id, ModelFulfillmentType fulfillmentType)
+> void UpdateFulfillmentType (int? id, FulfillmentType fulfillmentType)

 Update a fulfillment type